TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-3.md

 I refactored the code so that, like react-window, it just stored the scroll position in the state, and moved retrieval of the list of row data to the `render()` function.

-Success, in that I removed two unnecessary renders, failure in that the control still when blank when scrolling.
+Success, in that I removed two unnecessary renders, failure in that the control still went blank when scrolling.

 ## React Version, Tooling and App Scaffold